pkelaita/Cliff/README.md

 - `-n` can be used as an alias for `--notepad`.

 _Tip:_ You'll usually have to put quotes around your command if it contains special characters – e.g., `cliff --notepad run "ps ax | head -n 10"` – for Cliff to properly capture and execute it.

 ---

+#### Other Useful Features

+- The default generation timeout is 20 seconds.
+You can change it by running `cliff --config timeout [new timeout]`.
+- You can run `cliff --clear` as a shortcut to clear both Cliff's chat memory and command notepad.

+---